 The Building with Biology project is an effort to engage diverse public audiences in multi-directional conversations with members of the synthetic biology community.
 Synthetic biologists have been involved from the very beginning of the project, and have participated in a number important ways.
 Some members of the synthetic biology community helped us to conceive of the project, helped us to think about the questions to discuss with the public, and provided valuable feedback to inform the educational efforts of the larger Building with Biology team.
-The particular scientists listed below worked with educators from 12 science centers and other project team members during the project's first year to co-create and revise a suite of pilot activities that created conversations with public audiences at eight science centers around the nation (visit the Year 1 Pilot Events & Activities page).
-Hundreds of other scientists are volunteering at local Building with Biology events to participate in a broader national conversation about the field of synthetic biology, its potential applications and their societal and ethical implications.
+The particular scientists listed below worked with educators from 12 science centers and other project team members during the project's first year to co-create and revise a suite of pilot activities that created conversations with public audiences at eight science centers around the nation (visit the Year 1 Pilot Events & Activities page to learn more).
+Hundreds of other scientists volunteered at local Building with Biology events, which took place nationwide during the summer of 2016, to participate in a broader national conversation about the field of synthetic biology, its potential applications, and their societal and ethical implications.

 Natalie Kuldell, PhD